humdrum-tools/humdrum-documentation/guide/ch36/index.md

 more than one pure tone component, so <span class="rep">spect</span>
 data records typically encode a number of multiple stops.

-Example 36.1 shows a sample document containing five spectra and a barline.
+Example&nbsp;36.1 shows a sample document containing five spectra and a barline.
 The first data record encodes an ambient spectrum ("silence") represented by the upper-case letter `A`.
 Following this are two spectra, each consisting of three spectral components: the first